InuzDev/InuzDev/README.md

 # Hey!
-I'm InuzDev
+I am InuzDev 👋

-I am a student in computer science, focusing to become a software architect.
+I am a student in computer science, focusing to become a software architect. ⚙️

-I enjoy:
+I enjoy: 💖
-* Reading
+* Reading 📚
-* Coding and preparing projects
+* Coding and preparing projects 💻
-* Adapting to new environments and updating old projects.
+* Learning at night to prepare to understand the workload. 📑
+* Making clean code and documentation. 📜

 Funfacts:
-- I often work at night or in the morning
-- I enjoy simracing
+- Sleepyhead
+- Have two cats
+- Loves EDM music